jingjing05290/806FinalProject/index.md

   </iframe>

 <div style="text-align: justify;">
-Upon examining the hourly drug and narcotic crime data in the Tenderloin district from 2008 to 2012, the graph above reveals a distinct pattern of local drug crime activity.
-From 2008 to 2009, the data shows a pronounced pattern of crime peaking twice within a day—once during midday from 11 AM to 2 PM and other peaks from 9 PM to 10 PM.
+Although the heatmap provides a visual overview of regional distribution, it is hard to see a comparison of drug crime between different years and hours in a Tenderloin.
+The graph above are able to be clicked on a year to make its corresponding curve appear or disappear.
+Upon examining the hourly drug and narcotic crime data in the Tenderloin district from 2008 to 2012, we observed a distinct pattern of local drug crime activity.
+Specifically, from 2008 to 2009, the data shows a pronounced pattern of crime peaking twice within a day—once during midday from 11 AM to 2 PM and other peaks from 9 PM to 10 PM.
 The midday peak in these years far surpasses those of the subsequent years, highlighting the intense challenges Tenderloin faced during this period.
 </div>

 <div style="text-align: justify;">